Joshua Munzon: FIBA 3x3 Pro Circuit and Chooks-to-Go Pilipinas 3x3 (2019)

 Munzon has played in the FIBA 3x3 World Tour.
 For the 2019 iteration, he played for Pasig Chooks.

 In the domestic scene, Munzon plays in the Chooks-to-Go Pilipinas 3x3 league.
 It was in late 2018, that the proponents of the league reached out to Munzon to play 3x3.
 His participation in the 2019 season helped in boosting the Philippines FIBA 3x3 Federation ranking that qualified the country's national team's participation in the 2020 Summer Olympics qualifiers.
 In the process, Munzon became part of the Top 100 of the individual FIBA 3x3 rankings at rank 89th and became the top-ranked Filipino player by June 2019.

 Terrafirma Dyip (2021–2022)

-On March 14, 2021, Munzon was selected first overall by the Terrafirma Dyip in the PBA Season 46 draft.
+On March 14, 2021, Munzon was selected first overall by the Terrafirma Dyip in the PBA season 46 draft.

-NorthPort Batang Pier (2023–present)
+NorthPort Batang Pier (2023–2025)

 On January 12, 2023, Munzon was traded to the NorthPort Batang Pier for Kevin Ferrer.
+In June 2024, he signed a two-year contract extension with the Batang Pier.
+On October 5, 2025, Munzon wins the 2024–25 Most Improved Player award.